 While hospitals have been burdened with the onslaught of patients and research labs racing to develop vaccines for Covid19, they have become soft targets for cyberattacks.
-To ensure business continuity, they were even willing to pay vast ransoms as the stakes are high.
+To ensure business continuity, they were even willing to pay vast ransoms as the stakes were high.

 According to Forrester, “Healthcare provider organizations (HPOs) can no longer rely on their legacy security controls to prevent threat actors from stealing or ransoming patient data.
 A healthcare ecosystem of remote caregiving and thinly-defended medical IoT devices requires a cyber risk management strategy based on the Zero Trust security model.”

 According to Mark Nicholson, a principal and a cyber risk services leader at Deloitte, “Not a specific architecture, zero trust is an approach to security that has evolved in response to the changing nature of networks.
 Twenty years ago, we hardened the exterior of the network with layers of defenses and believed we could trust everyone and every device on the inside.
 Now, data and assets have left the premises.
-It can be ambiguous where the organization’s domain ends, and the public domain begins.
-This is why clearly defined access control policies based on user, device and service profiles are central to any zero-trust strategy.”
+It can be ambiguous where the organization’s domain ends and the public domain begins.
+This is why clearly defined access control policies based on user, device, and service profiles are central to any zero-trust strategy.”

-Zero Trust Model in Healthcare can keep pace with the threat landscape
+The Zero Trust Model in Healthcare can keep pace with the threat landscape

 Zero trust was designed in response to business trends where cloud-based assets and remote users are not located directly within the enterprise network.

 According to the National Institute of Standards and Technology (NIST), “A zero trust architecture (ZTA) uses zero trust principles to plan enterprise infrastructure and workflows.
 Zero trust assumes there is no implicit trust granted to assets or user accounts based solely on their physical or network location (i.e., local area networks versus the internet).”